pengutronix/flamingo/doc/content/cookbook/how_to_write_a_plugin.rst

 Media
 -----

-Flamingo uses the same data model for medimedia objects like for
+Flamingo uses the same data model for media objects like for
 {{ link('developer/data_model.rst', 'content objects') }}.
 When a media content
 gets added to a content object, it get stored in ``content['media']``.